Multiobjective Test Problems with Degenerate Pareto Fronts: Design Principles

 \section{Design Principles}

-In order to extend and generalize the test problems easily, we follow four basic principles to design the test problems as suggested in \cite{Deb2005a}, \cite{Huband2006} and \cite{Cheng2016}. \begin{itemize} \item The test problems can be constructed with a uniform formulation. \item The test problems should be scalable to the number of the decision variables. \item The test problems should be scalable to the number of the objectives. \item The resulting PF of the problem should be exactly known, and the corresponding decision variable values should also be easy to find. \end{itemize}
+In order to extend and generalise the test problems easily, we follow four basic principles to design the test problems as suggested in \cite{Deb2005a}, \cite{Huband2006} and \cite{Cheng2016}: \begin{enumerate} \item They can be constructed with a uniform formulation. \item They should be scalable to the number of decision variables. \item They should be scalable to the number of objectives. \item The resulting PF of the problem should be exactly known, and the corresponding decision variable values should also be easy to find. \end{enumerate}

 In this paper, we use the following uniform formulation for all the proposed test problems:

 with